agateau/plouf/README.md

 # Introduction

-Plouf! is an old Amiga game I wrote a long time ago.
+Plouf! is an Amiga game I wrote a long time ago.

 It is a top-down 2-or-3-players game which features people sitting on floats, trying to sink the other players by throwing sea urchins at them.